BOM-98/mental-maths-project-2/README.md

 - ### Responsive Input Buttons

--   If the screen is smaller than 400px, as on most phones, a keyboard pops up on screen when the user attempts to insert an input.
+-   If the screen is smaller than 450px, as on most phones, a keyboard pops up on screen when the user attempts to insert an input.
 This creates some issues from a usability perspective as it can hide certain elements behind the keyboard creating a negative user experience.
--   To account for this, I have inserted my own keyboard for the user that pops up when the screen is smaller than 400px.
+-   To account for this, I have inserted my own keyboard for the user that pops up when the screen is smaller than 450px.
 -   This avoids problems created by the default keyboards that pop up on android and iOS phones by avoiding the need for the user to depend on it.
+- Please note that you cannot use the default iOS / Android keyboard when playing on your phone as it has been intentionally disabled for a better user experience.

 ![responsive-input-buttons](https://github.com/BOM-98/mental-maths-project-2/blob/main/assets/images/responsive-input-buttons.png)

 - ### Submit and Reset Buttons

--   The user can submit questions using the submit button if they would prefer.
+-   The user can submit questions using the submit button if they would prefer that over pressing enter / are playing on their phone.
--   The user can also restart the whole game by pressing/clicking the reset button which refreshes the whole page and starts the game again.
+-   The user can also restart the whole game by pressing/clicking the reset button which refreshes the page.

 ![submit and reset buttons](https://github.com/BOM-98/mental-maths-project-2/blob/main/assets/images/submit-and-reset.png)